jmvrbanac/Specter/docs/writing_tests/index.rst

         ✔ 'this' not to equal 'that'

+.. _test-state:

 Test State and Inheritance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Each test spec executes its tests under a clean state that does not contain the attributes of the actual Spec class.
-This allows for users to not worry about conflicting with the Specter infrastructure.
-However, the drawback to this is that the instance of "self" within a test is not actually an instance of the type defined in your hardcoded tests.
-This makes calling super a little bit unconventional as you can see in the example below.
+Each test spec executes its tests under a clean state that does not contain
+the attributes of the actual Spec class.
+This allows for users to not worry
+about conflicting with the Specter infrastructure.
+However, the drawback to
+this is that the instance of "self" within a test is not actually an instance
+of the type defined in your hardcoded tests.
+This makes calling super a little
+bit unconventional as you can see in the example below.

 .. code-block:: python